COSC3020/detecting-cycles-ziyuWang6666/README.md

 ### Answer
-The implementation has a worst-case complexity of O(V+E), where V is the number of nodes and E is the number of edges.
+The implementation has a worst-case complexity of O(V+E), where V is the number of vertices and E is the number of edges.

-The overall time complexity is O(V+E), with constant time complexities of O(1) for Graph constructor and addEdge methods, O(E) for isCyclicUtil function, and O(V) for isCyclic method.
+1. Graph constructor and addEdge are time complexity of constant time count as O(1)

+2. The isCyclicUtil function loops each row's siblings to judge if the edge visited or not.
+In the worst case, each edge is visited for once.
+So the worst time complexity is O(E), and E is the number of edges of the vertex.

+3. The isocyclic method traverses each vertex and calls isCyclicUtil to check if the vertex has been visited previously.
+The worst time complexity of O(V+E), and V is the number of vertices in the graph.

+Therefore, the overall time complexity is O(V+E).